 Stocks had their best January gains in more than 30 years, and that should mean 2019 will be a pretty good year for the market.

-That's what the widely watched January barometer tells you — as goes January, so goes the year.
-According to Stock Trader's Almanac, going back to 1950, that metric of January's performance predicting the year has worked 87 percent of the time with only nine major errors, through 2017.
-In the years January was positive, going back to 1945, the market ended higher 83 percent of the time, according to CFRA.
+That's what the widely watched January barometer tells you — so goes January, so goes the year.
+According to Stock Trader's Almanac, going back to 1950, that metric of January's performance predicting the year has worked 87 percent of the time.

 This January, the S&P 500 was up 7.9 percent.
-The best January performance since 1987, when it rose 13.2 percent.
-It was its best overall month since October 2015.
+That would be the best January performance since 1987, when it rose 13.2 percent.

 The market has sprung back from December's low, with the S&P gaining 15 percent since Dec.
 26.